Split PDF Guide

 How to integrate the Split PDF tool into your application using iLovePDF’s REST API.

-The are several ways to split a PDF but the most simple is by defining ranges of pages to split:
+There are several ways to split a PDF but the most simple one is by defining ranges of pages to split:

-The function setRanges() can define multiple page ranges to split your document.
-You’ll have as a result a packaged file to download with as much files as ranges you have set.
+The property ranges can define multiple page ranges to split your document.
+You’ll have as a result a packaged file to download with as many files as ranges you have set.

-According to this code example, the final output will be of two zipped PDFs.
-One with the pages from 2 to 4 and the other with pages from 6 to 8.
+According to this code example, the final output will be of two zipped PDF files.
+One will contain the pages from 2 to 4 and the other will contain pages 6 to 8.

-Note that if you set a range greater than the maximum page number of your document, you will get as much pages as can be splitter from this document.
-But if your range starts in a page number greater than the number of pages of your document, you will get and error and the Process will fail.
+Note that if you set a range greater than the maximum number of pages in your document, you will get as many pages as can be split from this document.
+However, if your range starts with a page number greater than the number of pages in your document, you will receive an error and the process will fail.

 Split by fixed ranges

 fixed_range will split your PDF every n pages.
 If you set a bigger fixed range number than the number of pages in your document, you will receive an error.